MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Planned restrictions: First Order, Required Number of Orders, Required Amount of Orders, Special For You, Required Number of Reviews, Activate Date Interval

-Use: Upload the zipped file to wp-content/plugins, then extract there.
+Use: Upload the zipped file to wp-content/plugins and extract there.

 -----
 Source codes of the plugin is uploaded.
+Security maintenance is done for now, waiting news from WordPress Plugin Review Team.
 After the security maintenance, the plugin will be published on Wordpress.

-Ongoing: Securing inputs and outputs, providing unique function names, checking permissions and using nonces.
+Security maintenance: Securing inputs and outputs, providing unique function names, checking permissions and using nonces.

+Ongoing: Options - Premium admin submenus.